franciscop/server-next/readme.md

   });
 ```

-It includes all the things you would expect from a modern Server framework, like routing, static file serving, body+file parsing, gzip+brotli, streaming, testing, error handling, websockets, etc. We also have integrations with these, and adaptors for others are really easy:
+It includes all the things you would expect from a modern Server framework, like routing, static file serving, body+file parsing, gzip+brotli, streaming, testing, error handling, websockets, etc.

+We also have integrations and adaptors for these:

 - KV Stores: in-memory, Redis, Consul, DynamoDB, [Level](https://github.com/Level/level).
 - Buckets: AWS S3, Cloudflare R2, Backblaze B2.